 One is for sorrow, two for joy, three for a girl

-And four for a boy; five for sorrow, six for gold,
+And four for a boy; five for silver, six for gold,

 Seven is a secret never to be told, eight is a wish,